Discover other firms ranked in Competition/Antitrust

 What the Team is Known For

 The Clayton Utz team is noted for its ready engagement with especially complex issues, particularly large cross-border mergers and alleged cartels.
-The firm is also prominent in the energy and resources, financial services, media, technology and telecommunications sectors, and increasingly active on the competition aspects of major infrastructure projects.
+The firm is also prominent in the energy and resources, financial services, media, technology and telecommunications sectors, and is increasingly active on the competition aspects of major infrastructure projects.
 The practice is a favoured Australian choice for referrals from international law firms thanks to its independence from formal alliances, and because much of its work focuses on the representation of global market leaders in their dealings with the Australian competition law authorities.
-Primarily Sydney-based, but with additional resources in offices in Brisbane and Perth, and highly valued as part of a well-integrated, national full-service firm, the team is equipped to provide back-up on corporate or commercial issues.
+Primarily Sydney-based but with additional resources in offices in Brisbane and Perth, and highly valued as part of a well-integrated, national full-service firm, the team is equipped to provide back-up on corporate or commercial issues.

 Work Highlights

-Notable Practitioners
+Notable practitioners

-Kirsten Webb heads the Clayton Utz competition team from the Sydney office, maintaining a diverse practice which covers merger clearance, litigation and regulatory mandates.
+Kirsten Webb is based in Sydney and maintains a diverse practice that covers merger clearance, litigation and regulatory mandates.

 Ranked Lawyers at